Or, “Things you might just wanna know”

 Who Designed the Fabrics?

-The fabrics are 100% unique to Cutting Shapes Club – you won’t find them anywhere else, ever!
-This is because the illustrations were commissioned by artists that I love and respect, and now I own the copyright on.
+These fabrics are 100% unique to Cutting Shapes Club – you won’t find them anywhere else, ever!

 Where Are the Dresses Made?

-The dress pattern was made here in Melbourne and underwent 7 iterations before we got it 100% correct.
-Then it was graded, also in Melbourne, and sent to India to be manufactured ethically using sustainable cotton.
+The dress pattern was made here in Melbourne and underwent 9 iterations before I was really happy with it.
+Then it was graded, also in Melbourne, and sent to China to be manufactured ethically.

 Why Did You Choose That Dress Silhouette?
 It’s Not Exactly Groundbreaking…